-By Stella Heo, Marisa Guerra Echeverria, and Erin Hambidge, Online Editor-in-Chief and Staff Writer
+By Stella Heo, Marisa Guerra Echeverria, and Erin Hambidge, Online Editor-in-Chief and Staff Writers

 // A sea of purple washed over 41 out of 58 California counties this week after a sudden spike in COVID-19 cases spread across the state.
 This new development comes as many schools across Contra Costa County, including Acalanes High School, work to finalize their opening plans for early January, a timeline that may be unrealistic as cases continue to rise.

 The Acalanes Union High School District (AUHSD) Governing Board unanimously voted on Nov.
 18 to approve the revised hybrid learning model and the date for school reopening.

 The Board kept students’ social and emotional wellbeing in mind along with several other values, such as bringing back the usefulness of Academy, minimizing asynchronous learning, and limiting staff and student exposure to COVID-19, as they approved the new model.

 Similar to the previous hybrid learning plan set in July, students, except for those in special classes, will be split alphabetically and placed into two cohorts that come onto campus on alternating days, resulting in two days of in-person instruction and two days of virtual learning.
 Mondays will be fully remote, and students will meet virtually with their Cohort Academy before completing asynchronous assignments.

 Unlike the current distance learning model, school will start at 8:30 a.m. every day.
 There will be 10-minute passing periods between 75-minute class periods to allow time for classroom sanitation and bathroom use.
 To minimize gathering, lunch and Academy times will be staggered with students being placed into “Academy 1” and “Lunch 2” or “Academy 2” and “Lunch 1”.